 The Boulton D.H.
 Lawrence collection

-A collection of over 300 book was acquired to support the work of Professor JT Boulton in his role of editor of Lawrence's letters and as general editor of the D.H.
+Over 300 books acquired to support the work of Professor JT Boulton in his role of editor of Lawrence's letters and as general editor of the D.H.
 Lawrence at the Cambridge University Press.
-Find out more about our Boulton D.H.
-Lawrence collection.

 The Havelock Ellis collection

-This collection consists of approximately 85 of the personal copies of books published by Henry Havelock Ellis (1859-1939), writer and sexologist.
+Approximately 85 of the personal copies of books published by Henry Havelock Ellis (1859-1939), writer and sexologist.
 Many of the items are inscribed and some are annotated.
-Find out more about our Henry Havelock Ellis collection.

 The Hensleigh Wedgwood collection

-The collection comprises about 550 books from the library of Hensleigh Wedgwood (1803-1891), an important philologist, grandson of Josiah Wedgwood and cousin and brother-in-law of Charles Darwin.
-Find out more about our Hensleigh Wedgwood collection.
+Over 550 books from the library of Hensleigh Wedgwood (1803-1891), an important philologist, grandson of Josiah Wedgwood and cousin and brother-in-law of Charles Darwin.

 New and withdrawn items

-If you would like to access specific items in our collections, please ensure that you check our new and withdrawn items listings to avoid disappointment.
+If you already know the items you wish to consult, please check our new and withdrawn items before visiting to avoid disappointment.